-During the summer term 200 Year 9 students visited St. Cassian’s Centre Kintbury for a residential retreat.
+During the summer term Year 9 students can visit St. Cassian’s Centre Kintbury for a residential retreat.
 The time at Kintbury is described as a time for faith, fun and friendship.
 Students have an opportunity to work with the young volunteers who live at Kintbury.
 These volunteers are an outstanding witness of faith and commitment.
 Our students participate in times of prayer, meditation, and a group Mass.
 They take responsibility for preparing different parts of the Mass and they always express their appreciation of their time at Kintbury.

 We continue to enjoy a beautiful newly furbished chapel.
 This space enables students to express their faith and enjoy friendship and support.
 The chapel has provided a wonderful setting for the different activities that strengthen the spiritual life of our school.